How does solar panels work

 - How do photovoltaic solar panels work

-- How much to buy solar panels
+- How to claim solar panels on taxes